Get

 Coyote_Mariomassone_Wikimedia

-Coyotes can be real pests, especially if you have outdoor pets.
+Coyotes can be a real danger, especially if you have outdoor pets.
 The farther into their territory that humans encroach, the more interactions that people and domestic animals have with these wild canines.

 Unfortunately, a few of the items and activities associated with humans and pets tend to attract coyotes, bringing them into situations that can be dangerous for all involved.
 One item that many people leave outdoors that can attract coyotes is cat food.